MS0C54073/AquaAnalys/README.md

     -   Copper Concentration
 -   **Live Chart**: A graphical representation of the historical data for all six parameters, updating in real-time.
 -   **AI Analyst Card**: An AI-powered component that provides continuous analysis, status updates, and actionable recommendations based on the live data.
--   **Control Bar**: A set of controls to start or stop the data simulation, export data, and open the settings panel.
+-   **Control Bar**: A set of controls to start or stop the data simulation, export data, access simulation presets, and open the settings panel.

 ### 2.2.
 Data Simulation
 The system uses a client-side data simulation engine to mimic a live sensor feed.